vertica/VerticaPy/docs/source/benchmarks_xgboost.rst

   Ask Xiaozhong Zhang about difference in accuracy for Vertica ???

 Below are the results from different experiments of parameters.
-Browse throught the tabs to look at each one.
+Browse through the tabs to look at each one.

 .. tab:: Custom Parameters